grobelDev-playground/cra-react-tailwind-with-styled-components-starter/README.md

 This project shows how you can use: <br />
 Create-React-App (CRA) combined with styled-components + Tailwind CSS.

-## 1. Installation Commands
+## 1. Installation

-1.1: - Create React App in your chosen directory.
+1.1: Create React App in your chosen directory. <br />
 `npx create-react-app MY_PROJECT_NAME`

-1.2: - cd into your directory and execute these commands.
+1.2: cd into your directory and execute these commands.

 ```
 npm install --save styled-components && npm install tailwindcss && npm install --save-dev tailwind.macro@next && npm audit fix